Home Personal Training We need fewer PT certification programs – Here’s why

 But when a program offers to certify you in 4 weeks for a quarter of the cost, you can expect significant tradeoffs.
 They might have you read textbooks without any actual classes, and administer laughable exams.
 Or worse, they might not even test you at all and simply award a certificate because you paid the registration fee.

-You Might Be Interested In Should Personal Trainers Niche Down?
+You Might Be Interested In Answering Commonly Asked Questions about Personal Training

 When the number of certification bodies grows, you can expect these tradeoffs to get increasingly ridiculous.
 While a 4-week certification program might sound great to you, it’s a terrible way to launch your Workout Pro career.